We curate the best clinical evidence to take athlete health and patient care to the next level.

 Her experience translating and communicating the meaning of scientific research began in 2007 at the University of Delaware.
 There, she wrote and placed ocean-related research stories with global news outlets and led the marketing of a public marine science education event that attracted over 10,000 attendees annually.

-Since then, she’s managed marketing and communication strategy for organizations including the Ohio University Heritage College of Osteopathic Medicine and the Division of Health Sciences at East Carolina University.
-At ECU, she also led joint media relations efforts from ECU’s medical school and its related medical practice.
+Since then, she’s managed branding, marketing and communication strategy for organizations including the Ohio University Heritage College of Osteopathic Medicine, the Division of Health Sciences at East Carolina University, and fundraising efforts for the University of Montana.